leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 Most important senses interaction focuses on are: vision, hearing, touch, and proprioception.

-What the user sees and how, keeping in mind possible user visual deficiencies, what the user hears when something happens, nothing or some sound signals, how the user squeezes or drags an element, the device vibrates or not, how the elements on the UI are distributed and percieved.
+What the user sees and how, keeping in mind possible user visual deficiencies, what the user hears when something happens, nothing or some sound signals, how the user squeezes or drags an element, the device vibrates or not, how the elements on the UI are distributed and perceived.

 ## Perception